Shnatsel/cargo-loc/README.md

 # `cargo loc`

- Counts the lines of code across your entire dependency tree, in a Cargo project.
+ Counts the lines of code across your entire dependency tree in a Cargo project.
 Powered by [`tokei`](https://github.com/XAMPPRocky/tokei).

  ## What works